 10 = The Timer controller is operated in Toggle-output mode.
 11 = The Timer controller is operated in Continuous Counting mode.
 [26] Reserved Reserved.
 [25] ACTSTS Timer Active Status Bit (Read Only) This bit indicates the 24-bit up counter status.
 0 = 24-bit up counter is not active.
 1 = 24-bit up counter is active.
-Event Counter Mode Enable Bit [24] EXTCNTEN This bit is for external counting pin function enabled.
+[24] EXTCNTEN Event Counter Mode Enable Bit This bit is for external counting pin function enabled.
 0 = Event counter mode Disabled.
 1 = Event counter mode Enabled.
 Note: When timer is used as an event counter, this bit should be set to 1 and select PCLK as timer clock source.
-Wake-up Function Enable Bit [23] WKEN If this bit is set to 1, while timer interrupt flag TIF (TIMERx_INTSTS[0]) is 1 and INTEN (TIMERx_CTL[29]) is enabled, the timer interrupt signal will generate a wake-up trigger event to CPU.
+[23] WKEN Wake-up Function Enable Bit If this bit is set to 1, while timer interrupt flag TIF (TIMERx_INTSTS[0]) is 1 and INTEN (TIMERx_CTL[29]) is enabled, the timer interrupt signal will generate a wake-up trigger event to CPU.
 0 = Wake-up function Disabled if timer interrupt signal generated.
 1 = Wake-up function Enabled if timer interrupt signal generated.
 [22] CAPSRC Capture Pin Source Selection 0 = Capture Function source is from Tx_EXT (x= 0~3) pin.
 1 = Capture Function source is from internal ACMP output signal.
 User can set ACMPSSEL (TIMERx_EXTCTL[8]) to decide which internal ACMP output signal as timer capture source.
 [21] TGLPINSEL Toggle-output Pin Select 0 = Toggle mode output to Tx (Timer Event Counter Pin).
 1 = Toggle mode output to Tx_EXT (Timer External Capture Pin).
-Periodic Mode Behavior Selection Enable Bit 0 = The behavior selection in periodic mode Disabled.
+[20] PERIOSEL Periodic Mode Behavior Selection Enable Bit 0 = The behavior selection in periodic mode Disabled.
 When user updates CMPDAT while timer is running in periodic mode, CNT will be reset to default value.
-[20] PERIOSEL 1 = The behavior selection in periodic mode Enabled.
+1 = The behavior selection in periodic mode Enabled.
 When user updates CMPDAT while timer is running in periodic mode, the limitations as bellows list, Note: If the updated CMPDAT value > CNT, CMPDAT will be updated and CNT keep running continually.
 If the updated CMPDAT value = CNT, timer time-out interrupt will be asserted immediately.
 If the updated CMPDAT value < CNT, CNT will be reset to default value.
-Inter-timer Trigger Mode Enable Bit [19] PERIOSEL When user updates CMPDAT while timer is running in periodic mode, the limitations as bellows list, Note: If the updated CMPDAT value > CNT, CMPDAT will be updated and CNT keep running continually.
-If the updated CMPDAT value = CNT, timer time-out interrupt will be asserted immediately.
-If the updated CMPDAT value < CNT, CNT will be reset to default value.
+[19] INTRGEN Inter-timer Trigger Mode Enable Bit Setting this bit will enable the inter-timer trigger capture function.
+The Timer0/2 will be in event counter mode and counting with external clock source or event.
+Also, Timer1/3 will be in trigger-counting mode of capture function.
+0 = Inter-Timer Trigger Capture mode Disabled.
+1 = Inter-Timer Trigger Capture mode Enabled.
+Note: For Timer1/3, this bit is ignored and the read back value is always 0.

-Prescale Counter [7:0] Timer input clock or event source is divided by (PSC+1) before it is fed to the timer up counter.
-If this field is 0 (PSC = 0) , then there is no scaling.
+Prescale Counter [7:0] PSC Timer input clock or event source is divided by $(PSC+1)$ before it is fed to the timer up counter.
+If this field is $0 (PSC = 0)$, then there is no scaling.
 Note: Update prescale counter value will reset internal 8-bit prescale counter and 24-bit up counter value.